-I am passionate about piano technique.
+I’m passionate about piano technique.
 Great technique feels like play—free, comfortable, and easy.
 Natural.
-From what I have heard, this idea applies to technique for all instruments.
-And it’s essential for fearless performing.
+From what I’ve heard, this idea applies to technique for all instruments.
+And it’s essential for performing beyond fear.

 When students first learn to do something effortlessly with their instrument, they often say, “It feels like I’m not doing anything.”
 They can’t quite comprehend that it takes so little physical effort to have power and expressiveness in playing or singing.

 At the same time, the mental effort required to learn a new technical approach can be considerable.
 In fact, often, when I ask a student how a new hand or arm movement feels, they say, “I can’t tell.
 I’m just concentrating so hard.”
 Then maybe after another minute, the coordination starts to come more easily and they begin to perceive that the new movement is physically much easier—lighter, freer, and more comfortable.

 Here is a one-minute video showing some of the arm movements that I teach.
 The first clip, taken by my student Barry at one of his lessons, shows my hands demonstrating the movements for a few bars of Bach’s Little Prelude in C minor.
 The second clip shows my former student Amy Lam using these basic movements, in combination with other arm movements, in her performance of the Gavotte from Bach’s French Suite in G at the wonderful recital she gave in New York before moving back to the west coast.